shaz-r/shaz.com.au/src/content/thoughts/litmus-test.md

 published: true
 ---

-A simple question -

-> A grad, fresh out of their University / College / School / Bootcamp joins your team.
-They know the basics of the technology you are using, e.g. React on the Front-End and Go-Lang for your API, or even a full stack RoR application.
-It's Monday, they've popped up for the first time and have just been given access to their work station, whatever that might be.
-How long will it take this engineer to commit a change and see it in production?
-To be more specific, let's say there's a user profile section in your application - they've been tasked with adding a "url" field for users to add a link to their website.
+Imagine a scenario where a recent graduate, fresh out of their educational institution, joins your team.

+They possess a foundational understanding of the technologies in use, such as React for the Front-End and Go-Lang for the API, or even a full stack RoR application.

+It's Monday, their first day, and they have just been granted access to their work station.

+How long will it take this new engineer to make a change and see it in production?
+To be more precise, let's consider a task involving adding a "url" field to the user profile section of your application.

-For a reasonably competent engineer, working through a well documented system which emphasizes developer productivity / experience, half a day should be more than enough.
+For a reasonably skilled engineer operating within a well-documented system that prioritizes developer productivity and experience, half a day should suffice.

-Let's flip this -

-> Same scenario as above, but the engineer has been on the team for 12 months.
-They're now tasked with adding a "github" url/handle field.
-How long would this take?
+Now, let's switch perspectives to a scenario where the engineer has been part of the team for 12 months.
+They are now assigned the task of incorporating a "github" url/handle field.
+How much time should this task require?

-90 mins.
+Approximately 90 minutes.

-These are arbitrary times I think are a good measure - and they include all the relevant requirements; documentation, code, tests, deployment, Q/A, A/B tests etc etc.

-These times are not ones you should aim for, but to start a conversation on where your teams productivity is at the moment and what would be the ideal.
+These timeframes are indicative measures and encompass all essential aspects such as documentation, coding, testing, deployment, quality assurance, A/B testing, and more.

+It's important to note that these timeframes are not meant to be strict targets but rather serve as a starting point for evaluating your team's current productivity levels and identifying areas for improvement.